Lessons for Pre-K to Grade 8

 - SOCIAL STUDIES.CONTENT.1.C&G.1: Explain how people in a community work together to meet their needs and wants.

-- All group reservations must be submitted online at least 30 days in advance using the Group Visit Request form below.
+- All field trip reservations must be submitted online at least 30 days in advance using the Field Trip Request form below.
 Space fills up quickly so book early!

 - A lunch space can be reserved for your group if available.
 Lunch periods last 30 minutes.
 We will attempt to schedule your entire group in one lunch period; however, large groups may be scheduled over multiple lunch periods.